joewalker/gcli/docs/writing-commands.md

   many people wanting to implement the ``add`` command.
 This style of writing commands has become common place in Unix as the number of commands has gone up.
-  We plan to support some type of 'focus' concept to allow a parent command to become a default, promoting its sub-commands above others.
+  The ```context``` command allows users to focus on a parent command, promoting its sub-commands above others.

 - Each command should do exactly and only one thing.
 An example of a Unix command that breaks this principle is the ``tar`` command